 Students should be prepared to participate in every class.
 Absence from class prohibits you from taking part, and absences prevent you from gaining credit for in-class activities.
-(Note: Past experience shows that students who miss more than four daytime or two evening classes often end up failing the course.)
+This includes come into class prepared with, at the least, paper and writing implement.
+(Experience shows that students who miss more than four daytime or two evening classes often end up failing the course.)